1 Statics Review

 Click to expand

 Bodies in this text are in static equilibrium and subjected to external forces and moments which can cause deformations.
-In order to determine the type and extent of deformation, we will need to understant how to calculate external and internal reactions to loading.
+In order to determine the type and extent of deformation, we will need to understand how to calculate external and internal reactions to loading.

 Internal reactions can be found by separating parts (for structures made of connected members) or making cuts (for solid bodies or truss structures when method of sections is used) and applying equilibrium to the separated parts or sections.

-In the case of connected members, it can be helpful to the process to recognize two force members and understand how they simplify analysis.
+In the case of connected members, it can be helpful to the process to recognize two-force members and understand how they simplify analysis.

 The effects of these internal loads on deformable bodies is the focus of this text.